Alane Crowomyn is a pagan songwriter. She’s the producer for the Crow Women’s albums and a singer in the band.

 The Crow Women have been in the recording studio on and off for the past 10 months, working on our upcoming new album.
 Our previous CD, Crow Magic, was released in the summer of 2012.
 It had two main themes.
 One was rites of passage, including songs for baby blessings...

-The opening track on our album Crow Magic is titled The Law of Three.
-It’s a little chant with a big message: The Law of Three says what I give out, then, the world gives back and the world gives back and the world gives back to me It’s the...
+I wrote the song that is the opening track on the Crow Women’s second album, Crow Magic.
+It’s titled The Law of Three.
+It’s a little chant with a big message: The Law of Three says what I give out, then, the world gives back and the world gives back...

 This is an exciting moment; the launching of pagansong.com!
 For many years I have taught workshops at pagan festivals on how to use music in ritual.
 Many of the songs I share in my workshops were recorded by the Crow Women, an amazing group of women I have circled with...